Part I

 Living the Cycle

-The Path of the Dragon is not a quest for stasis, but a practice of conscious participation in the eternal cycle of becoming.
+The Path of the Dragon is not a quest for stasis, but a practice of conscious participation in becoming.

 But knowing the dance is not yet dancing it.